MargaridaFernandes1/Udacity-DS-Project3-Sparkify/README.md

 ## Results <a name="Results"></a>

-* Because the churned users are a fairly imbalanced subset, F1 score is the metric we want to optimize as it gives a better measure of the incorrectly classified cases than the Accuracy Metric, penelazing the extreme values.
+To see in detail all the results and conclusions you can check this [medium post](https://medium.com/@margarida.ampf/how-do-you-know-that-your-customers-will-churn-even-before-they-know-it-1c377fa8adfa).

+We trained 5 different classifiers, fine-tuning the hyper-parameters with Grid Search, and then compared 3 performance metrics.
+This was the outcome:

-* The best model was **Gradient Boosted Trees** (best F1-Score), which uses an ensemble of decision trees to predict the target label.
-Although all models have a similar accuracy, the Gradient Boosted Trees stands out for having the best F1-Score.
-After fine tuning the parameters, the best version of the Gradient Boosted Trees obtained an **accuracy equal to 73,25% and an F1 Score equal to 0.7126.**
+The best classifier was **Gradient Boosted Trees** with an ensemble of 5 decision trees, because it showed the best F1 score.
+With this we obtained an accuracy equal to 75,58% and an F1 Score equal to 0.7006.

-* If our decision metric was seeking the balance between the best results and the processing efficiency (better training time) this would probably not be our option.
-The **Logistic Regression model**, for example, has a more interesting processing time.

-* However, it should be noted that no model has shown efficiency in "time to train", taking a long time even using technology such as Spark to distribute computing across several nodes.
-When working with larger datasets, time efficiency it would be an important factor to consider and improve.
+Then we analyzed the importance of each variable, in order to understand which features have grater influence in user’s churn.

-* When looking at the feature importance, the **average number of songs per session** stands out, what means that this feature has a higher influence in user's churn.
-This metric mirrors the customer's engagement with the application, and therefore customers who on average listen to less songs are more likely to abandon the service.

-* The second most relevant feature is the **number of thumb downs**.
-These types of events are also good indications of customer dissatisfaction.
-It may be the case that the customer does not like the songs that are being recommended.

-* The third most important feature also seems quite relevant, as it represents the **number of times the customer has sought help** in the application.
+When looking at the feature importance, the **average number of songs per session** stands out.
+This means that customers who on average listen to less songs are more likely to churn.
+The second most relevant feature is the **number of thumb downs**.
+These types of events are good indications of customer dissatisfaction.
+The third most important feature also seems quite relevant, as it represents the **total number of sessions per user**.

-* Features such as level, number of friends added, number of downgrades or gender are not good indicators of customer's churn.

 ## Acknowledgements <a name="Licensing"></a>